-Notice that, if the iterations of the loop are executed concurrently, then this_thread will be wrong for all but one of the threads.

-Each thread should get its own copy of the variable named this_thread.
+- Notice that, if the iterations of the loop are executed in parallel, then this_thread will be wrong for all but one of the threads. - Each thread should get its own copy of the variable named this_thread.

 Another Private Variable (C)